TophatSynth/medic_backup/Lecture Notes/Week 2/Primary Tissues.md

 ## 4 basic types of body tissue
 - Classified by morphology (the form) and function
 	- To highlight:
-		- Cell shape, prominent organelles and cell surface structures, binding and association of cells, arrangement and location of cells, extracellular components !!!!!
 		- Cell shape
-		- Intracellular stuff
+		- Intracellular organelles
+		- Cell surface and extracellular components
+		- Binding, association, arrangement and location of cells
 ### 1. [[Epithelia|Epithelial Tissue]]
 - [[Epithelia#What are epithelia?|What is it]]
 	- Avascular - gets its nutrients from the basal membrane